 The second half saw a natural dip as we brought on a fairly callow bench to augment the experimental starting pack.
 With that drop in physicality, we allowed Benetton a lot of late possession but, as with last season, our incredibly physical defence punished Benetton in contact again and again.

 As an early season work out, this was as good as we could have hoped for once the bonus point was secured.
 There are bigger challenges to come in the near future, but this is the kind of performance that will get the engine up and running nice and quickly.

 This is the inaugural use of the Three Crown Ranking system to assess a player’s game.
 The reasons for the change can be read here.

 So let’s get to it.

 The Wally Ratings

 The razor witted among you will see that the change is mostly cosmetic.
 As per usual, players are rated based on their time on the pitch (no rating if on less than 10 minutes bar extraordinary circumstances), if they were playing notably out of position, and on the overall curve of the team performance.

 This wasn’t a great day out for James Hart on his competitive debut and very little went right for him.
-He was charged down, more than a little ponderous at the breakdown and to my eyes at least, struggled with the pace of the game.
+He was charged down, indecisive at the breakdown and to my eyes at least, struggled with the pace of the game.
 This was to be expected, given that this was his first exposure to the pacier Pro14 game, even against opposition like Benetton.
 He did make one notable tackle after coming on but will have been disappointed with his day out overall, especially when compared to Duncan Williams performance preceding him.

 There’s much better to come from him.